 - American literature -- Korean American authors.

 - Korean Americans – Fiction (or Drama, or Poetry) refers to literary works

 - Korean Americans -- In literature refers to literary scholarship

 - Korean Americans -- Literary Collections

 Sources for literary scholarship are listed in the research guide: Literary Research in Harvard Libraries.

 Maps.
 The Harvard Map Collection contains one of the world’s finest collections of maps.
 Although their atlases are in HOLLIS, many of their individual maps are not, so a visit is useful.
 As well as political and topographic maps, they have numerous thematic maps of demographic, social, and economic other features.
 More information in this guide.

 Material.
 Much historical evidence resides in material objects.
 Find what Harvard has with a form/genre search in HOLLIS (HOLLIS Library Catalog Example - note that we exclude Visual in the search).
-We have a draft (unfinished) guide to American material culture.
-Links to Harvard museums.
+We have a draft (unfinished) guide to American material culture which includes landscaps, gardens, cities, consumer goods, etc. Links to Harvard museums.

 - Tools for finding newspapers and newspaper articles listed in the Guide for Newspapers and Newspaper Indexes.

 - Tools for finding broadcast news and newsreels in this guide